GryllsAddons/ShaguTweaks-mods/README.md

 ### basic-chat
 Creates General, Combat Log and 'Loot & Spam' chat boxes and setup chat channels.<br>
-The mod create and reposition the chat boxes and setup channels on every login unless disabled.
+The mod will create and reposition the chat boxes and setup channels on every login unless disabled.

 ### central-ui.lua
 Moves the unit frames, castbar, buffs and minimap into a more central layout